Water supply and sanitation in the United States: Other stakeholders

 In addition to lobbying, some of these trade associations also provide public education, as well as training and technical assistance to their members.

 An example of an NGO active in water supply and sanitation is Food & Water Watch, a consumer rights group created in 2005 which focuses on corporate and government accountability relating to food, water, and fishing.
 Another example is the Alliance for Water Efficiency (AWE), which was created in 2007 with seed funding from the EPA to "advocate for water efficiency research, evaluation, and education" at the national level.
 Its Board members "represent water utilities, environmental organizations, plumbing and appliance associations, irrigation manufacturers, the academic community, government, and others."

 Issues

-Among the main issues facing water users and the water industry in the U.S. in 2009 are water scarcity and adaptation to climate change; concerns about combined sewer overflows and drinking water quality; as well as concerns about a gap between investment needs and actual investments.
+Among the main issues facing water users and the water industry in the U.S. in 2009 are water scarcity and adaptation to climate change, concerns about combined sewer overflows and drinking water quality, and concerns about a gap between investment needs and actual investments.
 Other issues are concerns about a swiftly retiring workforce, the affordability of water bills for the poor during a recession, and water fluoridation, which is opposed by some mainly on ethical and safety grounds.